shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 - Connect Vessels together as part of a Fleet

 :::caution
-For the sake of the this tutorial, we suggest starting off by building the fleet that is built using [**this tutorial** ](first-fleet.md).
+For the sake of the this tutorial, we suggest starting off by building the Fleet that is built using [**this tutorial** ](first-fleet.md).
 :::
 ## Steps